OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 We will present only the current summary of the RFC8345 Augmentation Analysis in this draft:

-* We started our analysis by identifying the 102 YANG modules, based on the info from the YANG catalog.
+* We started our analysis by identifying the 102 YANG modules, based on the info from the YANG catalog at the moment we started analysis.
 * We determined that out of those 102 YANG modules, 27 were deprecated
 * We determined that out of those 102 YANG modules, 23 were expired
 * We determined that out of those 102 YANG modules, 8 were Non-NMDA compliant